Web3-Pi/setup-guide/docs/info.md

 - 30303 (TCP/UDP) for peer-to-peer (P2P) communication.
 - 8545 (TCP) for the JSON-RPC server (HTTP).
 - 8546 (TCP) for the WebSocket server.
+- 8551 (TCP) for Engine API, enabling communication between the execution and consensus layers.

 ### Nimbus